neumanns-workshop/voice-to-notes/README.md

 - Generate consolidated daily to-do lists from multiple transcripts
 - Save processed transcripts in structured JSON format

+## Current Status

+The application currently consists of separate scripts for each step of the process.
+Future versions will integrate these into a more cohesive workflow.

 ## Prerequisites

 - Python 3.8 or higher